nguyenhongphat0/cafeapi/readme.md

 // Controller is the class
 // Action is the function name
 ```
-- You can also create group of route, with a prefix
+- To register group of route, use
 ```php
 $router->group(['prefix' => 'api/'], function ($app) {
     $app->get('todo/', 'TodoController@index');